-For example, the RedLab 1208FS-Plus exhibits a typical calibrated gain error of $\pm 0.2\%$ on all ranges.
-For the ± 10 V range, this would yield 10 V $\times \pm 0.002 = \pm 20$ mV.
-This means that at full scale, and neglecting the effect of offset, the measurement would be within 20 mV of the actual value.
+Figure 14 shows an example of a transfer function with a calibrated gain error of $\pm 0.02\%$, or ± 2 mV.
+This means that at full scale, neglecting the effect of offset for the moment, the measurement would be within 2 mV of the actual value.
 Note that gain error is expressed as a ratio.
 Values near $\pm FS$ are more affected from an absolute voltage standpoint than are values near mid-scale, which see little or no voltage error.

-Combining these two error sources in Figure 14, we have a plot of the error band for the ± 10 V range.
+Combining these two error sources in Figure 14, we have a plot of the error band of the ± 10 V range.
 This is a graphical version of the typical accuracy specification of the product.